Avvale-IA-CICD/AvvaleCPI/REPSOL - Demo IA Docs/Check_Connectivity_from_SAP_Business_Suite_-_REPSOL/1.0.3/readme.md

 **Functional Summary**
 - **Brief description of the iFlow**
-This iFlow performs an end-to-end connectivity check from SAP ERP to SAP Cloud for Customer (COD) via SAP Integration Suite.
+The iFlow performs an end-to-end connectivity check from SAP ERP to SAP Cloud for Customer (COD) via SAP Integration Suite.

 - **Involved systems with Adapters Type and Endpoint Type**
     - ERP (EndpointSender): SOAP Adapter
     - COD (EndpointRecevier): SOAP Adapter

 - **Key steps**
- 1. Receive SOAP message from ERP system.
+ 1. Receive message from ERP via SOAP adapter.
- 2. Perform a mapping using the `ERP_COD_ConnectivityCheck` operation mapping.
+ 2. Perform message mapping using the `ERP_COD_ConnectivityCheck` operation mapping.
- 3. Send SOAP message to COD system.
+ 3. Send message to COD via SOAP adapter.

 - **Message transformation**
-  - The iFlow utilizes the `ERP_COD_ConnectivityCheck` operation mapping located at `dir://opmap/src/main/resources/mapping/ERP_COD_ConnectivityCheck.opmap`.
+    - An operation mapping named `ERP_COD_ConnectivityCheck` is used to transform the message.

 - **Externalized parameters list, configured values and their descriptions**
-  - `COD_enableBasicAuthentication_6`: Configured value: `0`.
-Description: Enables/disables basic authentication for the COD receiver channel.
+    - `COD_enableBasicAuthentication_6`: Configured Value: `0`.
+Description: Not provided in the iFlow definition, but probably enables or disables basic authentication on the COD receiver adapter.
-  - `subject`: Configured value: ``.
-Description: Subject for authentication.
+    - `subject`: Configured Value: ``.
+Description: Not provided, likely related to security certificates.
-  - `ERP_wsdlURL_0`: Configured value: `/wsdl/ConnectivityCheckConsumer.wsdl`.
-Description: WSDL URL for the ERP sender channel.
+    - `ERP_wsdlURL_0`: Configured Value: `/wsdl/ConnectivityCheckConsumer.wsdl`.
+Description: The WSDL URL for the ERP sender adapter.
-  - `Port`: Configured value: `443`.
-Description: Port for the COD receiver channel.
+    - `Port`: Configured Value: `443`.
+Description: The port used for the COD endpoint.
-  - `artifactname`: Configured value: ``.
-Description: Credential name for authentication.
+    - `artifactname`: Configured Value: ``.
+Description: Name of the credential artifact used for COD.
-  - `ERP_enableBasicAuthentication_8`: Configured value: `true`.
-Description: Enables/disables basic authentication for the ERP sender channel.
+    - `ERP_enableBasicAuthentication_8`: Configured Value: `true`.
+Description: Enables basic authentication on the ERP sender adapter.
-  - `pr-key-alias`: Configured value: ``.
-Description: Private key alias.
+    - `pr-key-alias`: Configured Value: ``.
+Description: Alias for the private key.
-  - `Host`: Configured value: `COD`.
-Description: Host name for the COD receiver channel.
+    - `Host`: Configured Value: `COD`.
+Description: The host name for the COD endpoint.
-  - `ERP_address_1`: Configured value: `/ERP/COD/SimpleConnect`.
-Description: Address for the ERP sender channel.
+    - `ERP_address_1`: Configured Value: `/ERP/COD/SimpleConnect`.
+Description: The address for the ERP sender adapter.
-  - `issuer`: Configured value: ``.
-Description: Issuer for authentication.
+    - `issuer`: Configured Value: ``.
+Description: Not provided, likely related to security certificates.

 - **DataStore / JMS Dependency**
 Not Found